We Need Your Help!

 The St. Mary’s County

-Commissioners have unanimously approved naming Freedom Park in Lexington Park after a
+Commissioners unanimously approved naming Freedom Park in Lexington Park after a

 to rename the park, Elmer Brown Freedom Park.

-his many accomplishments, Brown was founder of the
+his many accomplishments, Brown is the founder of the

 Unified Committee for Afro-American Contributions